 The nature of the DNS system has unequal sizes.
 The query messages is very small and the response is typically double the query size.
 There are certain record types that you can ask for that are much larger.
 An attacker may concentrate their attack by using DNS security extension (DNSSEC) cryptographic or EDNS0 extensions.
 If you add DNSsec, it combines a lot of keys and makes the packet much larger.
 These types of request can increase packet size from around 40 bytes to above the maximum Ethernet packet size of 4000 bytes.
 Potentially, requiring fragmentation, further targeting network resources.
 This is the essence of any type of IPv4 and IPv6 attack amplification; a small query with a large response.
 Many Load Balancing products have built-in DoS protection, enabling you to set limits to packets per second on certain DNS query’s.

 The attack can be amplified even more with DNS Open Resolvers, enabling the least number of Bots with maximum damage.
 A Bot is a type of malware that allows the attacker to take control over it.
 Generally, there should be security mechanism in place so resolvers only answer requests from a list of clients.
+Using services from companies like Castle for bot detection is useful to filter out and prevent bot attacks.
 It should not answer a query from the side of an attacker.
 These are called locked or secured DNS resolver.
 However, there are many resolvers without best practice security mechanisms.
 Unfortunately, Open Resolvers amplify the amplification attack surface even further.
 DNS amplification is a variation of an old school attack called a SMURF attack.

 At a very basic level, make sure you have an automatic list to accept only known clients.
 Set up ingress filtering to make sure you don’t have illegal address leaving your network.
 Ingress filtering prevents any spoofing style attacks.
 This will weed it down and thin it out a bit.
 Test your network and make sure you don’t have any Open Resolvers.
 NMAP (Network Mapper) is a tool, that has a script to test recursion.
 This will test and see if your local DNS servers are open for recursion attacks.